How To Sharpen Charcoal Pencils| Tags: Education | Author:

 How to sharpen charcoal pencils

 There you have it, the image above is how to properly sharpen a charcoal pencil.
 As you can see, it is quite a bit different than your usual way to sharpen a regular pencil or even how these come if pre-sharpened.
 As you can see, this unusual way to sharpen your pencil makes it look weak and fragile.
 Though the integrity is slightly at risk, as you learn to use it, you will find it doesn’t become much of an issue.

 When starting to sharpen your charcoal pencil, the first step you need to realize is that it isn’t a race.
 You will find there is almost a soothing aspect to it, the process will teach you to slow down and enjoy the process of art.
 I recommend sharpening multiple pencils at once just in case one does break or the internal portions have been fractured, or you just happen to drop it.

 You will find that the process is very slow at first, but as you become more efficient at sharpening your charcoal pencils, the process will speed up dramatically without a drop in quality.

 Preparing to sharpen the pencil.

 When you are preparing to sharpen the pencils, you will need a few things.
-First of course would be the pencils themselves.
-There is a variety of pencils to choose from and the type of pencil you choose doesn’t matter much but I recommend all the same brand at first.
-It helps because they usually use the same wood throughout and for your drawing it keep the charcoal blackness even as well.
-As you learn to mix brands this will not be as much of an issue.
+First, of course, would be the pencils themselves.
+There is a variety of pencils to choose from and the type of pencil you choose doesn’t matter much, but I recommend all the same brand at first.
+It helps because they usually use the same wood throughout and for your drawing, it keeps the charcoal blackness even as well.
+As you learn to mix brands, this will not be as much of an issue.